xupenggoing/RNA_seq_2020CR/README.md

 ```

 ### 1.2 Unzip and Rename Datasets
 I prefer to unzip and rename these datasets according to the experiment design.
-Below it the experiment design:
+Below it’s the experiment design:

 <img width="1207" alt="image" src="https://user-images.githubusercontent.com/24839999/206330149-cf3df222-d7d4-4ab3-a3e5-81b5aa93e5da.png">

-We can perform unzip and rename in the same step.
-Click the Metadata in **SRA Run Selector**, open with Microsoft Excel, choose Data->Text to Columns->Delimited->Next->Comma->Next->Finish.
+We can perform unzip and rename in a single step.
+Click the Metadata in **SRA Run Selector**, by which you can download it.
+Open it with Microsoft Excel, choose Data->Text to Columns->Delimited->Next->Comma->Next->Finish.
 Then we can get the metadata and can easily sort out the file format we need.

 <img width="1208" alt="image" src="https://user-images.githubusercontent.com/24839999/206332508-36b927e6-cc88-4fcb-9859-a814031229fb.png">

 ```
+##Creat a sample information file
 vi sample_info.txt

 SRR7997161	BT474_Rep1